Camphor: Alternative medicine and scent

 Camphor has been used as a folk medicine over centuries, probably most commonly as a decongestant.
 Camphor was used in ancient Sumatra to treat sprains, swellings, and inflammation.
 Camphor also was used for centuries in traditional Chinese medicine for various purposes.
 In Europe, camphor was used after the Black Death era.

 In the 20th century, camphor was used as an analeptic by injection, and to induce seizures in schizophrenic people in an attempt to treat psychosis.

+The 9th President of the United States, William Henry Harrison, was administered camphor by his physician Thomas Miller in the final days of his life.

 Camphor has limited use in veterinary medicine by intramuscular injection to treat breathing difficulties in horses.

 Topical medication

 Camphor is commonly applied as a topical medication as a skin cream or ointment to relieve itching from insect bites, minor skin irritation, or joint pain.
 It is absorbed in the skin epidermis, where it stimulates nerve endings sensitive to heat and cold, producing a warm sensation when vigorously applied, or a cool sensation when applied gently, indicating its properties as a counterirritant.
 The action on nerve endings also induces a slight local analgesia.